 L.S.S., Pontifical Biblical Institute, Rome; M.A., D.Phil., Oxford University

-Professor James Okoye is Director of the Spiritan Center at Duquesne University.
-A priest of the Congregation of the Holy Ghost (Spiritans), he is a noted leader within his Congregation and the Church.
+Professor James Chukwuma Okoye, C.S.Sp. is Director of the Center for Spiritan Studies at Duquesne University.
+A priest of the Congregation of the Holy Spirit (Spiritans), he is a noted leader within his Congregation and the Church.
 He was the Provincial Superior of the Nigeria Province from 1981-86 and the General Assistant of the Congregation from 1986-92.
 He was also a member of the International Theological Commission from 1986-91 and Peritus in the Synod of Bishops for the preparation of the Synod of Bishops for Africa from 1992-94.

 Prof. Okoye is an active member of many different organizations and groups: Society of Biblical Literature, Catholic Biblical Association of America, Chicago Society of Biblical Research, Black Catholic Theological Symposium of America, and Mid-West Fellowship of Professors of Mission.